-WHETHER IT’S CAPTURE the flag on campouts, tic-tac-toe in the lunchroom, or World of Warcraft back home, virtually every Scout plays games.
-Starting March 6, Scouts can begin earning a merit badge for playing games—and for creating their own.
+WHETHER IT’S CAPTURE the flag on campouts, tic-tac-toe in the lunchroom or World of Warcraft back home, virtually every Scout plays games.
+Scouts can earn a merit badge for playing games — and for creating their own.

-Boy Scout leader and lifelong gamer Tom Miller of Irvine, Calif., began planning the badge four years ago as part of his Wood Badge ticket.
+Boy Scout leader and lifelong gamer Tom Miller of Irvine, Calif., began planning the badge as part of his Wood Badge ticket.
 Two years later, he was joined by Salem, Mass., resident David Radue, who runs the Salem Board Games Meetup Group.

 Scouting talked with the two Eagle Scouts to learn more about the badge and how to teach it.

 What are the badge requirements?
 Scouts begin by learning gaming terminology and analyzing various types of games they’ve played.
 They then pick one game, tweak its rules or objectives, and track how the changes affect players’ actions and emotional experiences.
 After that, they design a new game, a process that includes writing rules, creating a prototype, and play-testing.
 Finally, as with other career-oriented badges, they learn about jobs in the game-development industry.

 The order of requirements is important.
 “Unlike some of the merit badges, this one really needs to be done in sequence,” Miller says.
 “It builds up from the first requirement.”

 Can the badge be earned in a group setting?
 Much of the badge involves group interaction, so Scouts are encouraged to work together.
 “The first half works very well in group settings,” Radue says.
 “The project portion also works very well in group settings, but we have specifically required each Scout to make his own game.
 We strongly encourage Scouts to work together to test one another’s games.”